 Everyone needs to eat and food activities can be a non threatening vehicle for engaging with people and can help address a range of issues not only health related.
 For example building self confidence, help with budgeting and social interaction.
 A range of resources and toolkits have been developed to empower staff to deliver basic food messages and interactive activities.
 For more information visit

 Our Health Improvement team are pleased to open this years small grant scheme.
-Grants for up to £200 are available for short term pieces of work and £400 for larger projects.
-Closing Date : 31st December 2016.
+Grants of up to £200 are available for short term pieces of work and £400 for larger projects.
+Closing Date : 31st December 2017.

 These grants are to support local food activities and initiatives across Forth Valley.